strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 But that is not enough for us.
 We want to know that the Kafka or Kafka Connect cluster actually exists.
 And for Kafka Connectors also ensure that the Kafka Connect cluster has enabled the use of connector resources.
-The Gatekeeper example policy is too simple for that.
-But we can improve it.
+The Gatekeeper example policy is too simple for that, but we can improve it.
-When the `KafkaTopic`, `KafkaUser` and `KafkaConnector` resources are created, we can extract the value of the `strimzi.io/cluster` label and check if a `Kafka` or `KafkaConnect` resource with such name actually exists.
+When the `KafkaTopic`, `KafkaUser` and `KafkaConnector` resources are created, we can extract the value of the `strimzi.io/cluster` label and check if a `Kafka` or `KafkaConnect` resource with that name actually exists.

 In order to be able check if `Kafka` or `KafkaConnect` resources exist, we need to tell Gatekeeper to read them from the Kubernetes API and make these data available in the policies.
 To do that we have to create the `Config` custom resource in the `gatekeeper-system` namespace: